 Intrusion Detection System (IDS) is a detective device designed to detect malicious (including policy-violating) actions.
-An Intrusion Prevention System (IPS) is primarily a preventive device designed not only to detect but also block malicious actions.
+An Intrusion Prevention System (IPS) is primarily a preventive device designed not only to detect but also to block malicious actions.

-Depending on their physical location in the infrastructure, and the scope of protection required, the IDS’ and IPS’ fall into two basic types: network-based and host-based.
+Depending on their physical location in the infrastructure, and the scope of protection required, the IDS and IPS fall into two basic types: network-based and host-based.
 Both have the same function and the specific type deployed depends on strategic considerations.

-WHY ARE IDS’ and IPS’ systems necessary?
+WHY ARE IDS and IPS necessary?

 The IDS and IPS devices employ technology, which analyses traffic flows to the protected resource in order to detect and prevent exploits or other vulnerability issues.